cnnarayanchavan/Module_3-JS/README.md

 </code>

 <h4>Here</h4>

+* In regular function:
-*In a regular function (invest), this refers to the global object when called in the global scope.*
+In a regular function (invest), this refers to the global object when called in the global scope.

+* In Arrow Function:
-*In an arrow function (myFun), this is lexically inherited from the surrounding scope at the time the function is defined.
-If defined at the top level of a script (not inside another function or class), it generally refers to the global object unless in strict mode or a module where this could be undefined.*
+In an arrow function (myFun), this is lexically inherited from the surrounding scope at the time the function is defined.
+If defined at the top level of a script (not inside another function or class), it generally refers to the global object unless in strict mode or a module where this could be undefined.

 <br/><hr/>